 “Future Warriors Night was a[n] opportunity to show our future athletes to be a good team player and support your team,” Erin Fagan ‘22 said.

-Starting off rough, Hendrickson scored the first point of the night when their outside hitter got a kill.
+In a rough start to the game for the Warriors, Hendrickson scored the first point of the night when their outside hitter got a kill.
 Kenzie Beckham ‘21 assisted the team and earned their first point with a front row dump.
 After a long rally with both teams showing clear communication, Audrey Quesnel ‘20 ended it with a kill from the middle.
 Peyton Ferree ‘22 and Zoey Menendez ‘20 executed the ball from both sides, not letting the Hawks get a touch, shaping the score to be 9-6.
 Abi Rucker ‘20 contributed to the team and held Hendrickson down with her serves.
 Beckham finished the first set quickly, 25-11, by sending the ball to the corner of the court.

 Menendez started the second set off strong with kills from the right side and serve aces.
 The Hawks bounced back with their serves, making the Warriors unable to receive them.
 Beckham and Abby Gregorczyk ‘21 racked up a few points with tips, avoiding the Hawks’ defense.
 The Lady Warriors made a few errors, which aided the opponents’ comeback.
 Hendrickson took the lead with blocks and the Warriors’ mistakes, making the score 18-16 in favor of the Hawks.
 Head coach Tara Grant called a timeout to help her team regroup and fix their gameplay.
 Menendez scored back-to-back blocks, which helped the Warriors gain momentum and hit set point.
 The Hawks continued to fight back but Quesnel ended the long and close second set with a kill down the middle, with the score being 25-21.